Paul Müller (actor): Awards and honours

 In 2009 the German film production company Anolis published a Collector's Edition of Mario Bava's and Ricardo Freda's masterpiece I Vampiri (Der Vampir von Notre-Dame) on a 2-DVD-Set.
-That item includes, inter alia, three different versions of the first Italian horror movie of the sound era and an exclusive interview with actor Paul Müller about his career ("C'est la Vie – Paul Muller erzählt").
+That item includes, inter alia, three different versions of the first Italian horror movie of the sound era and an exclusive interview with actor Paul Müller about his career ("C'est la Vie – Paul Müller erzählt").
 It is the only on-screen interview appearance of him in existence.
-The DVD is especially dedicated to Muller and his remarkable work within the European film industry.
+The DVD is especially dedicated to Müller and his remarkable work within the European film industry.